emiruz/qu-tagger/README.md

 # Query understanding via evidence theory

-This a proof-of-concept for a unsupervised query tagging system for OpenStreetMap data which uses just gazetteers and evidence theory.
+This a proof-of-concept for a unsupervised query tagging system for OpenStreetMap queries which uses just gazetteers and evidence theory.
 It is a complement to the write-up to be posted [here](https://emiruz.com/post/2026-01-03-qu-tagger/).

 The proof-of-concept tags queries such as `fish and chip restaurant near leicester square`